The Gardens

 Fresh!
 Local!
 Healthy!

-In 2016 the Gardens have received around 2,600 hours of service from our community partners.
-With their help the Gardens have flourished with projects such as a passive solar greenhouse and a chicken run and coop.
+The Gardens annually receive around 4,500 hours of service from our community partners and volunteers.
+With their help the Gardens have flourished with projects such as a passive solar greenhouse, fruit orchard, and a chicken run and coop.
 This help has allowed us to expand from a garden to a small farm with twenty-four egg-laying hens.
-Our Gardens have extended our efforts to engage members in the community in creating home and community gardens.
-With our bright future in mind the Garden plans include a transition to edible landscaping as well as pollinator and beneficial insect partnership.
-The Garden project actively involves clients, Appalachian State interns, AIESEC foreign exchange volunteers, and community collaborators.
+Our gardens have extended our efforts to engage members in the community by hosting workshops, and helping them create home and community gardens.
+With our bright future in mind the garden plans include continued transition to edible landscaping as well as pollinator gardens, sensory gardens, and beneficial insect partnerships.
+The Gardens at Hospitality House actively involves clients, volunteers, community collaborators, Appalachian State Community Engaged Leadership (CEL), student interns, clubs, classes, fraternities and sororities.

 Adopt a garden bed through the Cultivate Change Campaign.
 Your pledge will provide seeds, companion plants, mulch, compost, and help #SolveHunger!